fatih-ozdal/Raytracer/blog/hw2/episode2.md

 ### 14) Davids Camera Zoom
 **Render Time:** 1m 27.752s
 The camera is supposed to zoom in on the Davids.
 I couldn't find why it doesn't.
-I tested that different JSON files correctly result in different composite camera matrices.
+I verified that different JSON files correctly result in different composite transform matrices for the camera.

 ![david_zoom](my_outputs/david_zoom.gif)